Vernon Hills area specialists provide testing to measure lung capacity

 In turn, lung capacity testing is accompanied by the measurement of other indicators of lung function to give Vernon Hills area residents a better idea of what is causing their troubling symptoms.
 Pulmonary function tests may be used to identify everything from asthma to chronic obstructive pulmonary disease, emphysema, and chronic bronchitis.

-The sooner Drs.
-Askenazi and Hahn are able to collect and analyze information on how you breathe, the earlier they can get you on a treatment plan that works and gets you feeling better.
+The sooner Dr. Askenazi and the staff are able to collect and analyze information on how you breathe, the earlier they can get you on a treatment plan that works and gets you feeling better.
 Call (847) 888-8802 to schedule an appointment.Back to Lung Function Testing Page